gjohnston9/tune-share/README.md

-js-piano
+tune-share
 ========

 A simple Javascript piano.
 Coming soon (as of December 2016): the ability to record a tune and share it.

 Features: